diegoqueres/newsletter-to-kindle/README.md

 Content is delivered using _Amazon&#39;s Send to Kindle service_.
 See more at [https://www.amazon.com/gp/sendtokindle/email](https://www.amazon.com/gp/sendtokindle/email).

+## Motivation
+I get a lot of mailings in my email talking about very interesting subjects.
+But as a regular Kindle user, I was unhappy about having to read them on my cell phone or computer.
+I missed reading this content on my Kindle device.
+So I was thinking about creating a project for this purpose, researching how it could work.
+I saw that most mailings had RSS feeds to subscribe and also Amazon's Send to Kindle service.
+I developed an initial prototype to send the content of a Mailing only.
+And when I was checking the results, little by little, new ideas were emerging and I made more improvements until the project we have today.

 ## Requirements
 1. SMTP server and e-mail to post and convert articles to Kindle e-mail;